MMike17/ArtOfRally_RealCarNames/Readme.md

 ## Disclaimer

-UI hot reload no longer works.\
+UI hot reload doesn't work reliably.\
 Please make sure to set the mod settings before entering menus where the car names are retrieved.

 ## Installation